For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 So here is the big question.
-What is an Emergency Fund?
+What is an Emergency Fund Definition?

 An emergency fund is your buffer between real life and an emergency.

-There are more technical definitions, but for me, it is all about the basics.
+There are more technical emergency fund definitions, but for me, it is all about the basics.

-My emergency fund is protection against life’s storms.
+My definition of an emergency fund is protection against life’s storms.

 As a teenager, I used to always keep an emergency $20 hidden in my wallet.
 It only got used in – you guessed it – an emergency.
-Of course, at that point emergencies included last minute dinner invitations and stuff that really wasn’t an emergency.
+Of course, at that point emergencies included last minute dinner invitations, new clothing.
+It was rarely used for a true emergency.

 The important thing was the concept and the habit I formed.